 Keep in mind that depending on your domain and stories, both the intent and entities of a user message can influence the prediction of the next action, so make sure both the intent and entities of the preceding user message are correct before correcting the predicted action(s).

-Having a large and representative set of test conversations is the best way to ensure any updates you make to solve one problem don’t inadvertently cause new problems.
-Successful conversations or conversations you correct in Interactive Learning can be saved directly as test conversations and used to test your model as part of your CI/CD pipeline.
+Having a large and representative set of test stories is the best way to ensure any updates you make to solve one problem don’t inadvertently cause new problems.
+Successful conversations or conversations you correct in Interactive Learning can be saved directly as test stories and used to test your model as part of your CI/CD pipeline.

-To save a conversation as a test, select End-to-end Story and Save end-to-end test on the right hand side bar.
+To save a conversation as a test, select Test story and Save test story on the right hand side bar.
 If you’re saving directly from the conversations screen, select the last message you want to include in the test story before saving it.

 Other disruptive fixes include: